XPLMProcessing

 registerFlightLoopCallback(callback, interval=0.0, refCon=None)

-Register your flight loop callback, see createFlightLoop() for information about the callback function.
+Register, and schedule, your flight loop callback, see createFlightLoop() for information about the callback function.

 interval is defines when you will be called next: